st1vms/Advent-of-Code/AoC_2024/day_5/README.md

 ### Explanation Part 2

-Here we need to use the same function for checking if an update is correct, but instead gather all the uncorrect updates and fix them using the function `fix_update` which performs the topological sort.
+Here we need to use the same function for checking if an update is correct, but instead gather all the uncorrect updates and fix them using the function `fix_update` which performs the Kahn's Algorithm topological sort.

 The solution is the sum of middle values in the fixed updates.